craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Underdark/Locations & Holdings/Forgehome.md

 ```

 ##### The Town of Post
-While Forgehome has always been described as a "temporary" settlement, they have stayed long enough to populate an outpost between the [[Grazing Fields]], the prim
+While Forgehome has always been described as a "temporary" settlement, they have stayed long enough to populate an outpost between itself and the [[Grazing Fields]], the primary source of scavenge for Forgehome.
+As an outpost of an outpost, Post is very insular and protective of it's people and goods.
+Although it cannot compare to the fortress known as Forgehome, Post is well defended by constructed spikewalls and active guard towers.

 ## Important Places & Symbolism
+#### The Drymoat
 #### The Forge
 #### The Mines